SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 - Fix for linebreak issues of OpenX-change, merged from pull request #79, thx to bjoernbusch

 #### 1.5.1 ####
-- New features:
+- Neue Features:
 	- Support for proxy configuration in GUI to specify manual proxy settings and allow Basic Auth and NTLM proxies
-- bug fixes:
+- Fehlerbehebungen:
 	- Use ContactItemWrapper and reload Items to avoid a second sync with a changed modification time in Outlook, see ticket #111
 	- Avoid sending meeting response if meeting is self organized
 	- Avoid unnecessary connection tests during autodiscovery, fixes Google CardDAV autodiscovery

 #### 1.5.0 ####
-- New features:
+- Neue Features:
 	- Autodiscovery for CardDAV addressbooks
 	- Change-triggered partial sync (Synchronize appointment items immediately after change in Outlook)
 	- Support Yandex CalDAV server
 	- Many improvements for CardDAV
 	- Add OAuth Scope for Google CardDAV
-- bug fixes:
+- Fehlerbehebungen:
 	- Fix syncing contact notes with umlauts
 	- Disable TimeRangeFiltering when contact folder is chosen
 	- Ensure that FN of vcard is not empty, since it is a MUST attribute (bug #109)